 What causes emails to be suspended?

-Emails are suspended for two basic reasons:
+Emails are suspended for a number of reasons, including:

 - The sender is not allowed to create or update a ticket